-Stocks rally as investors eye Fed's Jackson Hole event
+S&P, Nasdaq rally to records as investors eye Fed's Jackson Hole event

 |PAYPAL HOLDINGS, INC.

+Meanwhile, the COVID-19 vaccine produced by Pfizer Inc. and BioNTech SE has become the first to receive Food and Drug Administration approval.

-In deals, Pfizer Inc. said it would buy the remaining shares of Trillium Therapeutics Inc. that it does not already own for $18.50 apiece, a 204% premium to Friday’s closing price.
+Separately, Pfizer said said it would buy the remaining shares of Trillium Therapeutics Inc. that it does not already own for $18.50 apiece, a 204% premium to Friday’s closing price.
 The agreement values the cancer drugmaker at $2.26 billion.
-Separately, the Food and Drug Administration granted full approval to Pfizer-BioNTech's COVID-19 vaccine.

 |Ticker